-Eric Heisey, Adrian W. Hinkle, Christopher Hinkle, and Alex Patia, Regional Report Compilers
+Eric Heisey, Adrian W. Hinkle, and Christopher Hinkle, Regional Report Compilers

 The Oregon & Washington region is known for its coastal temperate rainforests, but the glacier-capped Cascade Mountains separate the lush west side from a vast high desert studded with oases to the east.
 Such a range of habitats accounts for remarkable avian diversity.
 Oregon’s 544 species is the fifth highest in the U.S., and Washington’s 521 ranks eighth; together, they total of over 570.

 A majority of the region’s 12 million people live between Seattle on the Puget Sound and Portland at the northern end of the Willamette Valley.
 These temperate lowlands are rainy in winter and dry but well-watered from mountain snowmelt during summer.
 The valleys are dominated by agriculture but still have some marshy bottomlands, which are excellent for wintering waterfowl.

 The sparsely populated and under-birded 450-mile coastline offers excellent birding from Cape Blanco near the California border to Neah Bay at the northwestern tip of Washington.
 Estuaries fill with shorebirds during migration and waterfowl in winter, while seawatching and pelagic trips are world-class.
 Coastal towns and riparian patches attract vagrants from eastern North American and Asia, and a backdrop of thick coniferous forests is filled with northwestern specialties such as Sooty Grouse and Chestnut-backed Chickadee.